25 Snow Day Trips Near Sydney You Can Do For Free

 Distance: 200 km

-Highlights: Bathurst occasionally sees snow adding to the charm of this historic town known for the Mount Panorama Circuit.
+Highlights: Bathurst occasionally sees snow on Mount Panorama Circuit.

 21. Taralga